bsenior1/ClemsonExtremeNodeJSApp/README.md

-# Node.js Data Analysis Application
+# Experimental Node.js Data Analysis Application

-The Node.js Application demonstrates the collection of various forms of information
+The Experimental Node.js Application demonstrates the collection of various forms of information in an experimental/unstable workspace

 ## Run on Bluemix with Varying Application Names - First Deploy